Lyquix/tpl_lyquix/docs/template.md

 In the repo you can find the file `index-custom.dist.php` that you can use as the base for your custom template.
 Just rename it to `index-custom.php`.
 The component file has a very similar structure.

+NOTE: several parts have been moved to separate PHP include files.

 ```php
 <?php
 // No direct access